What Is the Earned Income Tax Credit?

 You will have to pay back all of the refunds and credits you received.
-In addition, you will be assessed interest, penalties, late-payment fees and possibly under-reported fines.
+In addition, you will be assessed interest, penalties, late payment fees, and possibly under-reported fines.
 The total you will owe them will be staggering, and you will have to pay it.
-You can’t wipe it out in a bankruptcy.
+You can’t wipe it out in bankruptcy.

 The IRS knows many people get away with tax fraud.
 They simply have too many returns to process each year to scrutinize each of them.
 On the one hand, this is good if you are a would-be cheater.
 On the other hand, this is very bad if you get caught.